-All complaints shall be submitted in writing to the appropriate Department and/or Town Manager entered into a "log" that will be referred to the Select Board each meeting as part of an agenda item.
+All complaints shall be submitted in writing to the appropriate Department and/or Town Manager

 Staff are not expected to take the time to provide a full hearing of the complaint at any point, but only to take the limited time necessary to ascertain the nature of the complaint for logging purposes.
 Municipal departments are responsible for professionally receiving and addressing public complaints related to services, operations, or general concerns that are not subject to the Freedom of Access Act (FOAA).
 All such complaints shall be documented in writing by the complainant and referred to the appropriate department head for review and follow-up.
 Staff are not expected to resolve civil matters or matters outside of their authority to review and may direct the complainant as to appropriate procedures outlined by ordinance, policy or other applicable laws.
 Staff are not expected to provide legal advisement regarding any complaint submitted.
 Complaints involving the conduct or performance of a Town employee must not be handled at the departmental level and must be directed promptly to the Town Manager for appropriate review and action.
 This ensures consistent oversight, confidentiality, and proper resolution in accordance with Town policies.
-People with concerns or complaints are invited to attend Select Board meetings to more fully explain the details, though again, due to the nature of these business meetings, the Chair reserves the right to limit time for comments.